Smithsonian/cheby_checker/tests/README_tests.md

 - orbit_cheby.py has an INTERNAL dependence on the nbody.py module
 - sql.py has an INTERNAL dependence on the cheby_checker.py module
 - The orbit_cheby module has a lot going on, so I am sub-dividing the tests: Here I am splitting out tests of the instantiation of MSC & MCS_Loader objects within orbit_cheby, as well as the *from_coord_arrays* function(s) used to populate the objects with data at start up.
- - Detailed tests of the *accuracy* of the chebyshevs that get created as a by-product of calling *from_coord_arrays* will promarily be performed elsewhere
+ - Detailed tests of the *accuracy* of the chebyshevs that get created as a by-product of calling *from_coord_arrays* will primarily be performed elsewhere
 - pytest test_orbit_cheby_creation.py
 - passes within containerized environment

 ### test_orbit_cheby_horizons.py :
 - orbit_cheby.py has an INTERNAL dependence on the nbody.py module
 - sql.py has an INTERNAL dependence on the cheby_checker.py module
-- Here I am starting to develo`p tests that explicitly do integrations, from the EXACT same starting coords as Horizons
+- Here I am starting to develop tests that explicitly do integrations, from the EXACT same starting coords as Horizons
 - This allows me to double-check the accuracy of the rebound-to-cheby conversions & the XYZ-to-RADEC conversions, ..
 - pytest test_orbit_cheby_horizons.py
 - passes within containerized environment